 Pediatric Exercise Science (PES) is devoted solely to issues concerning exercise in children.
 Its contents serve not only as a repository of knowledge in the field but also as a means of presenting challenging new ideas.
 It strives to promote physical activity, exercise, and fitness for physical and mental health in children; recognize limits and training methods for child athletes; and assess the role of exercise as a therapeutic intervention in children with chronic disease.
 As concern about the obesity epidemic increases, PES reflects the growing interest in the importance of exercise for children.
-In doing this, PES crosses disciplines and acts as a means of communicating information among various groups of interest in this field, including exercise physiologists, physicians, kinesiologists, public health specialists, and physical educators.
+It also reflects the growing interest in the effects of exercise on the growing brain.
+In doing this, PES crosses disciplines and acts as a means of communicating information among various groups of interest in this field, including exercise physiologists, psychologists, physicians, kinesiologists, public health specialists, and physical educators.

-Issues of PES have addressed the physiological effects of exercise on children, physical self-esteem of adolescents, genetics and pediatric exercise science, physical fitness testing and effects of physical training on young athletes, nonathletes, and children with chronic diseases.
-In the future, PES will continue to showcase research and articles that enrich the field, covering topics such as the differential response to various modes and intensities of exercise between children and adults and the importance of exercise and physical activity in children and adolescence from a health perspective.
+Issues of PES have addressed the physiological effects of exercise on children; physical self-esteem of adolescents; genetics and pediatric exercise science; physical fitness testing; and effects of physical training on young athletes, nonathletes, and children with chronic diseases.
+In the future, PES will continue to showcase research and articles that enrich the field, covering topics such as the differential response to various modes and intensities of exercise between children and adults and the importance of exercise and physical activity in children and adolescents from a health perspective.

 Institutional subscriptions are offered in the same formats mentioned previously as well as print only.
 Institutional subscriptions must be placed by phone.

 Bareket Falk, PhD, is a pediatric exercise physiologist in the

 department of kinesiology at Brock University.
 She received her PhD from